DHARPA-Project/dharpa-toolbox/README.md

 #### module info

-To display information about one or several specific modules or workflows, use ``info``:
+To display information about one or several specific modules or workflows, use ``info`` (this is currently not really useful):

 ```shell
 ➜ dharpa-toolbox module info xor